-The following table and graph illustrate the hypothetical payment at maturity on the notes linked to a hypothetical Index.
-The hypothetical payments set forth below assume the following:
+The following table and graph illustrate the hypothetical total return and payment at maturity on the notes linked to a hypothetical Index.
+The "total return" as used in this pricing supplement is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
+The hypothetical total returns and payments set forth below assume the following:

-- an Initial Value of 100.00; and - a Participation Rate of 100.25%.
+- an Initial Value of 100.00;

+- · a Contingent Digital Return of 32.60%; and

+- · a Buffer Amount of 20.00%.

-The hypothetical Initial Value of 100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value.
-The actual Initial Value will be the closing level of the Index on the Pricing Date and will be provided in the pricing supplement.
+The hypothetical Initial Value of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value.
+The actual Initial Value is the closing level of the Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this pricing supplement.
 For historical data regarding the actual closing levels of the Index, please see the historical information set forth under "The Index" in this pricing supplement.